Package insert / product label

 Additive effect or potentiation.

 Absorption of Hydrochlorothiazide is impaired in the presence of anionic exchange resins.
-Single doses of either cholestyramine or colestipol resins bind the Hydrochlorothiazide and reduce its absorption from the gastrointestinal tract by up to 85 and 43 percent, respectively.
+Single doses of either cholestyramine or colestipol resins bind the Hydrochlorothiazide and reduce its absorption from the gastrointestinal tract by up to 85% and 43%, respectively.

 Intensified electrolyte depletion, particularly hypokalemia.